ACreTeam/ac-decomp/docs/ghidra_setup.md

 ![Ghidra Import File Dropdown](./doc_assets/ghidra_import_file.png)

-3. Select one of the binary files you extracted: `foresta.rel.szs` or `static.dol`.
+3. Select one of the binary files you extracted: `foresta.rel.szs` or `main.dol`.
 4. In the Import dialog, make sure that `Nintendo GameCube/Wii Binary` is selected for the format.
 Click OK.

 ![Ghidra Import Dialog](./doc_assets/ghidra_import_dialog.png)